Champions League: Barca to face PSG

 "The fans will think we've got the rough end of the draw again but at some stage the tide's got to turn so why not this time?"

-Elsewhere Monday, Champions League holders Real Madrid was drawn against Italy's Napoli while city rival and last season's runner-up Atletico Madrid was paired with Bayer Leverkusen of Germany.
+Elsewhere Monday, Champions League holder Real Madrid was drawn against Italy's Napoli while city rival and last season's runner-up Atletico Madrid was paired with Bayer Leverkusen of Germany.

 Leicester City will be hoping to continue its fairytale journey against Europa League winners for the last three seasons Sevilla.